okumura-e/projeto-compass_uolkut/README.md

 After you clone the repository and do a `npm i` command to install all the required packages, it's only have a few more steps to run the application correctly.

-In this project we used a <strong>fake rest api</strong> made with `json-server`, and the only command you need to run to server is `npm run server`, make sure to run this command before start the project, if you don't do this, the project <strong style="color: red;">will not run correctly</strong>.
+In this project we used a <strong>fake rest api</strong> made with `json-server`, and the only command you need to run to server is `npm run server`, it'll execute a custom script, make sure to run this command before start the project, if you don't do this, the project <strong>will not run correctly</strong>.

+After this you can run a simple `npm run dev` in another terminal and the project will execute normally.

 ## :iphone: Main Techs